ferasz/LCCM/README.rst

 * Latent Class Choice Models

-* Supports datasets where the choice set differs across observations
+* Supports datasets where the choice set differs across observations.
-* Supports model specifications where the coefficient for a given variable may be generic (same coefficient across all alternatives) or alternative specific (coefficients varying across all alternatives or subsets of alternatives) in each latent class
+* Supports model specifications where the coefficient for a given variable may be generic (same coefficient across all alternatives) or alternative specific (coefficients varying across all alternatives or subsets of alternatives) in each latent class.

-* Accounts for sampling weights in case the data you are working with is choice-based i.e. Weighted Exogenous Sample Maximum Likelihood (WESML) from (Ben-Akiva and Lerman, 1983) to yield consistent estimates
+* Accounts for sampling weights in case the data you are working with is choice-based i.e. Weighted Exogenous Sample Maximum Likelihood (WESML) from (Ben-Akiva and Lerman, 1983) to yield consistent estimates.
-* Constrains the choice set across latent classes whereby each latent class can have its own subset of alternatives in the respective choice set
+* Constrains the choice set across latent classes whereby each latent class can have its own subset of alternatives in the respective choice set.
 * Constrains the availability of latent classes to all individuals in the sample whereby it might be the case that a certain latent class or set of latent classes are unavailable to certain decision-makers.

 Where to get it